zyadelhady/twitter-clone-Full-stack-/README.md

 this is a project made with react and node js , it has many features like twitter

+you should sign up first .

+you can change between light mode and dark mode .

 1 - you can add new tweet with image .

 2-you will see all tweets posted from other users .